cwestwater/cwestwater.github.io/_posts/2017-07-16-Blog-Migration-Part-1-Setup.md

 Finally, to check it's working, browse to [https://username.github.io](https://username.github.io).
 The site should be live within a few minutes.

 ## Part 2 - Customisation
 Part 2 to follow.
 This will deal with customising the Minimal Mistakes Jekyll theme and adding content.
-Link to follow when it's live
+Link to follow when it's live.